RodTol/BC-pipelines/docs/Configuration.md

   - `batch_size_list`: a list with the maximum number of file that each node will request to the BCManager.
 This a crucial value to have an optimal load balance;

 ## Example
+This run will take on 3 nodes: both dgx nodes and one available gpu node, selected by slurm

 ```json
 {